jblindsay/whitebox-tools/README.md

 *WhiteboxTools* was developed with the open-source GIS [Whitebox GAT](http://www.uoguelph.ca/~hydrogeo/Whitebox/index.html) in mind.
 That said, the tools can be accessed independently and so long as you abide by the terms of the [MIT license](#license), there is no reason why other software and GIS projects cannot use *WhiteboxTools* as well.
 In fact, this was one of the motivating factors for creating the library in the first place.
 Feel free to use *WhiteboxTools* as the geospatial analysis engine in your open-source software project.

-### Do I need Rust installed on my computer to run WhiteboxTools?

-No, you would only need Rust installed if you were compiling the WhiteboxTools codebase from source files.
-Eventually I will distribute compiled versions of the tools for various supported platforms.
-For now, however, you will need to compile the project yourself (see [Installation](#installation) for details).
-The compilation product (*whitebox_tools.exe* file) is a stand-alone executable that can be copied to and run on other computers that do not have Rust installed.
-Being natively compiled means that the executable file is system-dependent.

 ### What platforms does WhiteboxTools support?

 *WhiteboxTools* is developed using the Rust programming language, which supports a [wide variety of platforms](https://forge.rust-lang.org/platform-support.html) including MS Windows, MacOS, and Linux operating systems and common chip architectures.
 Interestingly, Rust also supports mobile platforms, and *WhiteboxTools* should therefore be capable of targeting (although no testing has been completed in this regard to date).
 Nearly all development and testing of the software is currently carried out on MacOS and we cannot guarantee a bug-free performance on other platforms.
 In particularly, MS Windows is the most different from the other platforms and is therefore the most likely to encounter platform-specific bugs.
 If you encounter bugs in the software, please consider reporting an issue using the GitHub support for issue-tracking.